 The charity enters into basic financial instrument transactions that result in the recognition of financial assets and liabilities including trade and other debtors and trade and other creditors.
-See note 23 for more detail.

 2.12 Cash at bank

 Cash at bank and in hand includes cash and short term highly liquid investments with a short maturity of three months or less.